fzn0x/mazer-nuxt/README.md

 </div>

 <p align="center">
-  <a href="https://github.com/zuramai/mazer">Mazer</a> is an Admin Dashboard Template that can help you develop faster.
+  <a href="https://github.com/zuramai/mazer">Mazer</a> <b>Nuxt</b> is an Admin Dashboard Template that can help you develop faster.
 Made with Bootstrap 5.
-No jQuery dependency.
+No jQuery dependency with Nuxt 3 + TypeScript.
 </p>

 ## Table of contents